mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 *You need to generate DititalOcean API token at the [API](https://cloud.digitalocean.com/settings/api/tokens) section of [DigitalOcean Control Panel](https://cloud.digitalocean.com)*

+##### Here we go...

 Initialize Terraform provider with `terraform init`.
 It downloads required provider files and initializes Terraform configuration directory (almost like `git init` command initializes repository in working directory).

-You can see what this infrastructure definition will do by `terraform plan`.
-Terraform gives you the list of actions that will be performed on DigitalOcean.
+Run `terraform plan` it gives you the list of actions that Terraform will performe on DigitalOcean.
 With current infrastructure definition you should see output like this:

 {% gist cf6df72392df8c08ff253299c5a89a5f %}

-Now if you try to `terraform apply` and approve actions you will get defined resources on your DigitalOcean account.
+It's time to `terraform apply`.
+Confirm actions and you'll get defined resources on your DigitalOcean account.
+Check it out on Control Panel.

+##### Roll-back

-To destroy this infrastructure run `terraform destroy`.
+To destroy this infrastructure just run `terraform destroy`.

 *Don't be afraid to lost other droplets and services on your account by `terraform destroy`.
 Terraform stores defined and deployed resources in `terraform.tfstate` file, so it will only remove resources defined and deployed from this working directory.*

 ## Re-usable Configuration

-At this moment configuration values are used directly in resource definitions.
-It is ok, but if you want to make really re-usable configuration you need to export values to variables.
+At this moment dynamic values (such as domain name, droplet type and size) are directly used in resource definitions.
+It is ok, but if you want to make re-usable configuration you need to export values to variables.

 ##### Variable Definition